top of page

 ABOUT

-Kelsey is a public historian and researcher with a focus on the cultural and social history of First World War aviation.
-She works in the museum sector, with experience in historical research and public-facing content production.
+Kelsey, also known as Flying Historian online, creates short-form and long-form content focused on heritage, tourism, aviation, and historical storytelling.
+She is a public historian and researcher with a focus on the cultural and social history of First World War aviation.
+With experience in historical research and public-facing content production.
 Her work explores pilot training, the makings of the 'Aces', and the lived experiences of those who served during the war.

 24b15fbd-1831-4197-ac05-eb987e241c92.jpg